 MIR: What does your archive and studio look like these days?
 On a scale of Library of Congress to Francis Bacon, where are you on that spectrum?

 SC: Well, actually, I just moved into a new studio before COVID.
 And literally the last day, when it was becoming clear that everything was falling apart, I had movers scheduled.
 It was really intense.

-Now I have a really big studio; it’s 1200 sq feet and I build it out; I put magnets on the walls and put photos up everywhere.
+Now I have a really big studio; it’s 1200 sq feet and I build it out; I put photos up everywhere.
 And it feels tidy, because I haven’t made anything off the computer in here yet, but that will all change [laughs].

 I had a really big studio when I was in grad school, too, and it really changed my work.
 I was able to start making video because I had all this space and I could kind of shoot multiple sets at once and could always just set something up and think about it for a while before I had to take it down, and that was really freeing.
 I have a pretty organized studio right now, but that’s not normal for me [laughs].
 I like to live in chaos and then like whatever I happen to find goes into the photo.
 I think it’s pretty much working for me to be very unorganized, but I also don’t know how to be any other way.

 Before I moved here I was in a 300 sqft studio that was basically me sitting in a storage unit [laughs] it was so full of stuff.
 There were just boxes and boxes of photos piled to the ceiling.
 So for the first time it feels like I have some space to move — which I think will really change my work.
-I’m going to start making bigger things and I’m thinking more about making larger installations.
+I’m thinking more about making larger installations.